GOVERNANCE OF THE INQUIRY PROCESS

 How is communication done?
 All communication must be directed through Tokiso and copied to the other party, including any closing arguments.
 Where a party communicates with the panellist through Tokiso about the case before that panellist, Tokiso shall copy both/all parties on any response.
 This maintains the independence and transparency of the process.

-HOW TO INITIATE AN IBA
+HOW TO INITIATE AN INQUIRY

-THE IBA PROCESS AND LOGISTICS
+THE INQUIRY PROCESS AND LOGISTICS